Planning instance protection

 -

-On the Temporary Instance Configuration tab, select the following:
+On the Data Movers tab, select the following:

 -

-From the Region drop-down menu, select the preferred region.
+For AWS and Google Cloud instances: From the Zone drop-down menu, select the preferred zone.

 -

-From the Zone drop-down menu, select the preferred zone.
+For Azure instances: From the Network drop-down menu, select the preferred network.

 -

 From the Subnet drop-down menu, select the preferred subnet.
-By default, the temporary instance is created in the default subnet of the preferred region and zone.
+By default, the data mover is created in the default subnet of the preferred zone for AWS and Google Cloud instances and in the first subnet provided by the Azure API for Azure instances.

 -

 For AWS instances: Optionally, from the Security Group drop-down menu, select the preferred security group.
-By default, the temporary instance is created in the default security group of the preferred subnet.
+By default, the data mover is created in the default security group of the preferred subnet.

 -